Charter in Croatia – all you need to know

 Sailing routes north of Kaštel include the one of a kind museum city of Trogir with its riviera.

 Of course, there is the Šibenik riviera with the picturesque Primošten, Vodice that is attractive to tourists, as well as Tribunj.
-Nearby is the island of Murter with a rich content for tourists and picturesque coves, and Jezera, a fishing village.
+Nearby is the island of Murter with rich content for tourists and picturesque coves, and Jezera, a fishing village.

 Especially interesting is the area of the Kornati National Park, the archipelago with numerous coves and small restaurants serving domestic specialties, as well as Skradin near the Krka National Park.